 Questions of analysis and interpretation, logical reasoning, ethical judgement, political liberty and social control: Law at Cambridge will allow you to see law in its historical and social contexts, and to examine its general principles and techniques.

 Law has been studied and taught in Cambridge since the thirteenth century.
 Graduates from the Faculty are prominent in academic life, in the judiciary, and in both branches of the legal profession.

-When we consider applications from people who wish to study Law at Churchill, our principal criterion for selection is that of intellectual excellence.
-We are looking for people who have performed superbly in their academic work heretofore and who are determined to put in the effort needed to perform well at Cambridge.
-If you are not prepared to spend 40-50 hours of your time (beyond the time required for attendance at lectures) each week on your studies, then Law is probably not the appropriate subject for you.
+When we consider applications from people who want to study Law at Churchill, our principal criterion for selection is intellectual excellence.
+We are looking for students who have performed superbly in their academic work heretofore and who are determined to put in the effort needed to perform well at Cambridge.

 You will not be required to submit any written work.